bhima007/case-study-bhima/README.md

 - Add new rows to the table with specified data.
 - Edit existing rows and update their data.
 - Delete rows from the table.
+- Filter the data based on the name, division, position and working status.

+Create a detail page, that will show the detail of the single data

+Create a create page that allow user to input the data into forms (make the input type match the data)

 ## Requirements: